 Bill & Peggy married in 1974.
 At that time, we called our business "Zimmerman Family Farms" but didn't think that described what the business was about and around 1985 renamed the business Bi-Zi Farms (pronounced Busy Farms).

 Many of the buildings on the farm are original.
 The three buildings currently being used as shops were originally chicken houses built in the 1930's during the height of the depression.
-There were around 13 of these buildings before Bill and Peggy inherited the farm.
+There were around 13 of these buildings before Bill and Peggy bought the farm from the family.
 Many of these were in terrible condition and were very dangerous.
 The big red barn was built in segments.
 The north half was built in about 1890 and the south half around 1920.
 This makes the farm a part of the historical list.
-The store currently on the property was poured in 2000.
+The store's concrete pad currently on the property was poured in 2000.
 In 2008 we built a shop big enough to work on tractors and store all the things it takes to fix them.
 We are working on plans to build or expand some of the buildings to further the capacity of the farm.

 Bi-Zi Farms has an amazing set of staff that loves to work hard but have fun at the same time.
 Our wonderful team is very close and does an amazing job taking care of the store and our customers.
 We value their opinions and ideas, often these innovative ideas help our store run smoother and increase customer satisfaction.
 Without our staff the farm would never be the same.